 "Happy New Year, Mel." he smiled back at her.

 "I've got some Mini-Bristols in, 'specially for you." she grinned.
 "Your favourite."

 "How's your ma and pa?"

 Brendan conversed with Mel as he stocked up from the shelves, his mouth watering.
-He took them over to the counter and produced the repossessed dollar bill from his pocket.
+He took his goods over to the counter and produced the repossessed dollar bill from his pocket.
 Mel froze and gasped as she took it from his hand.
 "Sweet Jesus!"

 "Is there something wrong with it, Mel?"

 She handed it back to him.
 "I can't accept this, Brendan.
 I don't know where you got it from, but you shouldn't have it."

 "Get it out of my shop!" she yelled at him.
 Her rosy cheeks were now glowing crimson with rage.